kirenz/ds-python/_sources/docs/programming-toolkit.md

 Visual Studio Code is a code editor that can be used with a variety of programming languages including Python.
 :::

 Visual Studio Code (also called Code) is a powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-It comes with a rich ecosystem of extensions for Python and we use them to write our Pyton code.
+It comes with a rich ecosystem of extensions for Python and we use them to write our Python code.

 ```{admonition} To do
 :class: tip